ccfelius/InfoVis/README.md

 python3 -m http.server
 ```

-Subsequently, in your browser go to http://localhost:8000/home.html for the visualization
+Subsequently, in your browser go to http://localhost:8000/home.html for the visualization.
+This enables to run a local webserver on your machine.